How Does a House Get Termites? Understanding the Causes and Solutions

 Why Does Living Near Natural Habitats Increase Termite Risk?

-For example, a homeowner living near a wooded area noticed an increase in termite activity around their property.
-By creating a buffer zone, conducting regular inspections, and using termite-resistant materials, they were able to significantly reduce the risk of termite infestations.
+For example, a homeowner living near a wooded area noticed increased termite activity.
+By creating a buffer zone and conducting regular inspections, they significantly reduced the risk of infestations.

 Conclusion